kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Hypervisor.md

+# VM hypervisors
 A hypervisor is software that creates and runs VMs.
-A computer running a hypervisor is the *host machine*.
-Each VM is a *guest machine*.
+- A computer running a hypervisor is the *host machine*.
+- Each VM is a *guest machine*.

+### ESXi
+By VMware, for deploying and serving virtual computers.